 Ideally, you should avoid going on holiday during A Level results day as you’ll need to be able to be contacted by universities and able to get online.
 However, given the current pandemic, you may not be able to travel anyway.
 If you can’t be around on the day you could nominate someone to find out your results or if you are able to log onto Track you’ll be able to see what your chosen universities have decided and whether you’ve met the requirements.

 How Will My A Level Results Be Decided?

-Given the coronavirus outbreak, all exams have been cancelled.
+Due to the Coronavirus outbreak, all exams have been cancelled for the second consecutive year.
 A Level results will be awarded based on teachers opinion of what they would expect your outcome to be should you have sat the exam.
 Mock exams and non-exam assessments will also be used to support your grade decision.
-The government has now also put in place a Triple Lock System, which gives students the option to accept their calculated grade, appeal to receive their mock result, or they can even sit their exam in the autumn.
-Although, colleges and sixth forms are not required to submit any supporting evidence, such as student work, this should be kept on record in case the exam board has any queries.
+You may also be asked to complete a short assessment provided by the exam boards.

 When Does Track Open?

 During the run up to A Level results day, Track is frozen meaning you won’t be able to make any changes to your information.
 If you do need to make a change you’ll need to contact the UCAS helpline.
 Track will be available at around 8am on A Level results day and you will then receive your next update at around midday.